biogeme.database

 Generation of the draws.

-the_draws_table = my_data.generateDraws(
+the_draws_table = my_data.generate_draws(

 types, ['random_draws1', 'random_draws2', 'random_draws3'], 10